RasaHQ/rasa/docs/persist.rst

 Models are gzipped before saving to cloud.
 The gzipped file naming convention is `{PROJECT}___{MODEL_NAME}.tar.gz` and should be in the root folder of the storage service.
+Currently, you are not able to specify the path on cloud storage.

+If storing trained models, rasa_nlu will gzip the new model and upload to the root.
+If retrieving/loading models from the cloud storage, rasa_nlu will download the gzipped model locally an extract the contents to the specific location specified by the `--path` flag.

 .. include:: feedback.inc